Phyllis Lambert: Work

 She served on the board of directors of Cemp's subsidiary, Cadillac Fairview for which she later picketed the offices of project developer.
 Again she suggested working with Mies and supported what was to be known as the Toronto-Dominion Centre.

-Her work also includes serving as developer on the restoration of the Millennium Biltmore Hotel in Los Angeles by architect Gene Summers.
+Her work also includes serving as developer on the restoration of the Millennium Biltmore Hotel in Los Angeles by architect Gene Summers (architect).

 National and International Recognition

 In 1990 she received an honorary DFA in Architecture from the Pratt Institute.
 In 1992, she was made Officier of the Ordre des Arts et des Lettres de France.
 She holds honorary degrees from some 26 universities in North America and in Europe.

 In 1985 she was made a Member of the Order of Canada, promoted to Officer in 1990, and promoted to Companion in 2001.
 In 1985, she was made a Knight of the National Order of Quebec and was promoted to Grand Officer in 2005.

 Lambert was awarded the Vincent Scully Prize by the National Building Museum in 2006.
 Executive director Chase Rynd stated, "The Museum is honored to present its 2006 Scully Prize to Phyllis Lambert for a lifetime of outstanding achievements in the design of the built environment.
 From the Seagram Building to the CCA, to her work as a preservationist and educator, Phyllis Lambert has deeply enhanced the world we build for ourselves."

 In 2007, Citizen Lambert: Joan of architecture, a documentary film about Lambert was directed by Teri Wehn-Damisch.

 Lambert was the recipient of the Golden Lion at the 14th Venice Architecture Biennale.
 In 2016, she was awarded the Wolf Prize in Arts.

 Alongside Blanche Lemco van Ginkel, Cornelia Oberlander and Denise Scott Brown, she is one of four prominent female architects profiled in the 2018 documentary film City Dreamers.

+In 2023, Phyllis Lambert was awarded the Ada Louise Huxtable prize for her contribution to the wider architectural industry.